 If you’re like a great many other people throughout the world, you’ve probably heard of and invested in these things called cordless power tools.
 If you haven’t, you should check them out.
 The total convenience they bring to the table is a game changer.

 Well, that is, if the batteries charge up.

 Yes, the convenience of cutting the power cord from the outlet to the tool is a magical thing that provides freedom of movement without the concern of having enough extension cord.

-But with those batteries come the battery charger, which still plugs into an electrical outlet.
+But with those batteries comes the battery charger, which still plugs into an electrical outlet.

-The good news is, if either one’s having issues, there are a solid seven tips you can try to, one, determine if it is the charger or battery, and two, how you can possibly fix it without having to get help or consider a replacement.
+The good news is, that if either one’s having issues, there are 7 solid tips you can try to, one, determine if it is the charger or battery, and two, how you can possibly fix it without having to get help or consider a replacement.

 Now, let’s check out those tips.

 When you’re dealing with anything electrical that seems to be having power issues, the first thing you should usually check is the status of the cord.
 After all, if there’s a problem with it, it would make sense that there’d be an issue with power being transmitted from the outlet to the charger, in this case.

 If there’s an issue with the charger’s cord, then of course there’ll be an issue with charging dead batteries.